racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 - miniDP
 - SD Card Reader (Enable Sinetek-rtsx.kext in Config.plist because it is unstable to be left on by default)
 - HiDPI (Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi))
-- Sidecar (Wired Sidecar works but only in Macbook9,1 SMBIOS, which has bad battery life, see post install guide for more info)
+- Sidecar (see post install guide for more info)

 # What doesn't work
 - VGA